What Is My Packer Made Of?

 Soft, non-silicone packers will get dirty and wear out more quickly.
 Depending on the chemical makeup, they may shrink, become misshapen, leave little footprints of oil behind wherever you set them down, or begin to devolve into a gooey mess over time.
 When these kind of materials degrade, they may irritate the skin if left in direct contact with the body.

+Non-silicone pack-and-play items being used for sexual play should always be covered with a condom to protect your partner from issues caused by bacterial transmission, such as itching, burning, and potential issues like urinary tract infections (or STIs if you happen to use the pack-and-play with more than one partner).
 Depending on the company who makes the product, there may be chemicals such as phthalates*** that could leech from the packer onto your or your partner's skin, causing potential irritation or other health issues.
 While wrapping a pack-and-play in a condom might help against transferring bacteria, a condom will likely not be sufficient to protect against chemical leeching.

 Make an Informed Choice